holochain/holochain-wasmer/README.md

 This tells the rust compiler to make `foo` available in the final .wasm file as something that can be called by the host as `"foo"`.

-As the host is dealing with strings rather than functions, we will likely want to implemented a 'hook' style callback system into the HDK.
+As the host is dealing with strings rather than functions, we implemented a 'hook' style callback system into the HDK.

 E.g. the guest could implement `validate_MY_THING` and the host can call `"validate_MY_THING"` if the function exists in the wasm module or just `validate`